guilsa/news-scraper/readme.md

     - backend
       - db
     - frontend
+- Add updatedAt in sources table as well
+- Migrate out out of sqlite
   - Consider [MySQL node.js drivers](https://stackoverflow.com/questions/30545749/how-to-provide-a-mysql-database-connection-in-single-file-in-nodejs) for their simplicity
-- Add updatedAt in sources table as well
+  - Would unblock making it deployable to a PaaS (ie. Heroku, etc)
 - Add darkmode

 # Ideas